GabyEstrada/GabyEstrada.github.io/_posts/2024-03-28-Trademark-by-nolo.md

 # Trademark (9th edition) by NOLO

-This book was published in 2005 so there is some material that is outdated but for the most part there are great nuggets of information to store somewhere in our brain.
-Below are a few things that got stuck with me:
+This book, published in 2005, contains some outdated material.
+However, it also offers valuable information worth remembering.
+Here are a few key points that have stuck with me:

 - Trade name: formal name of the business for purposes of bank accounts. creditors. and potential lawsuits
     - Example: The Goodnight Meat Company